 Here’s Forever21, guilty as charged – rotating between these 3 offers, changing every 4 seconds:

 If the very first offer people see is not what they like (=relevancy), then what?
 What if they don’t like any of the three?
+That’s certainly not going to help your customer lifetime value get better.

 To their credit, once you touch the slider arrows, the automatic rotation stops.
 Not only that, but when you come back to their site at a later time, it opens up the slide that you wanted to see.